EC528-Fall-2023/PIR-against-FoundationDB/README.md

 - Being able to run PIR against FoundationDB on Massachuttes Open Cloud (MOC)

 ## 6. Inference Attack Model
-To test that our PathORAM has been implimented correctly, we will be creating a simulated attack of a compromised database, assuming a correct implimentation of the PathORAM algorithm there should not be any data inferred from the attack.
+To test that our PathORAM has been implemented correctly, we will be creating a simulated attack of a compromised database, assuming a correct implementation of the PathORAM algorithm there should not be any data inferred from the attack.

 ### Planned Architecture of the attack